 Scenario planning, the best known and widely used foresight tool, is a systematic way of looking at how the future might unfold.
 By exploring how issues progress economically, socially, politically and culturally, leaders can build a picture of plausible futures.
 By recognising and actively exploring the ways events could evolve to create a particular scenario, leaders can iteratively generate new insights and knowledge to help their organisation re-perceive their circumstances.
 They can then determine if the current strategy is sound or needs more robustness to perform well in any given scenario.

 Scenario planning provides insight into the forces in the environment that are driving issues forward.
-Most issue-mapping approaches examine these forces in isolation, but its how they coalesce to create unexpected outcomes that provides the richness in scenarios.
+Most issue-mapping approaches examine these forces in isolation, but it’s how they coalesce to create unexpected outcomes that provides the richness in scenarios.
 By exploring how forces interact, scenarios enable an analysis of different futures.
 In Covid-19, for example, the interacting forces of a quickly discovered vaccine; continued government support; and increased consumer confidence would require a different strategic response than a scenario that included no vaccine; a return to austerity measures and a severe and prolonged reduction in consumer spending.

 The factors in this example are fairly obvious, but scenarios also explore the limits of the possible – where small things have big impacts.
 It allows leaders to explore the possible disruption caused by seemingly small things as they interact with more obvious things in the business environment, leading to a more nuanced and sophisticated appreciation of what might impact their business.